Bike Skills Area at Upper Luther Burbank Park

 Mercer Island is family oriented community that prides itself on being a great place to raise a family.
 The BSA has been around for decades.
 Not rebuilding it only removes what has been a wonderful resource and outlet for islander kids.

-Jstan almost 2 years ago
+Jstan over 2 years ago

 Building a specialized sports facility in a public park because a small group of people want to does not seem like good city governance.
 The designated area already there was misused, but is making it a more permanent structure really the way?
 Kids want to leave a mark in their surroundings.
 I hazard to guess building the jumps was at least as important as actually jumping them.
 Our kids have been really bored in the past 2 years, as Covid stopped so many other sports and events.